 There are many ways someone can become a life coach, with or without a certification.
 But can anyone become a life coach?

-Well, yes and no. You don’t have to be licensed to start a coaching business, but there are some essential skills that every coach needs in their practice.
-Some coaches pick these skills up from coaching training, others acquire them during their previous career and life experiences.
+Well, yes and no. You don’t have to be licensed to start a coaching business, but every coach needs some essential skills in their practice.
+Some coaches acquire these skills from coaching training, and others from their previous careers and life experiences.

 The good news is that all of these skills CAN be developed.
 In fact, professional coaches work on mastering these skills throughout their life.
-So don’t feel like you need to look for another career if you find that you’re falling short on some of these coaching skills.
+So, don’t feel like you need to look for another career if you fall short on some of these coaching skills.

-Whether you’re new to this or you’re actively working with clients, these are the areas you should focus on, to grow as a life coach.
+Whether you’re new to this or actively working with clients, you should focus on these areas to grow as a life coach.

 Essential Life Coaching Skills to Use in Your Sessions